Skip to main content Start main content

 For nearly a decade, from 2012 to 2021, he was on the Hong Kong Social Workers Registration Board as an Assessment Panel Member.

 On community and public service, he has served as a member or advisor on various boards and committees in Hong Kong.
-For example, he is a Member of the Commission on Children, HKSAR (since 2024); Release under Supervision Board, Security Bureau, HKSAR (since 2021), and Mental Health Review Tribunal, Health Bureau, HKSAR (since 2023); and a committee member of the Society of Rehabilitation and Crime Prevention, End Child Sexual Abuse Foundation, Youth Outreach Hong Kong, Sheng Kung Hui St. Christopher’s Home Limited Hong Kong, Tung Wah College and Yan Chai Hospital Social Services Department.
+For example, he is a Member of the Commission on Children, HKSAR (since 2024); Release under Supervision Board, Security Bureau, HKSAR (since 2021), and Mental Health Review Tribunal, Health Bureau, HKSAR (since 2023); and a committee member of Youth Outreach Hong Kong, Sheng Kung Hui St. Christopher’s Home Limited Hong Kong, Tung Wah College, Yan Chai Hospital Social Services Department, and Caritas-Hong Kong.

 Education and Academic Qualifications